Mancha Real – Estadio La Juventud

-Football arrived in the north east area of Andalucia in the late 1890’s, thanks to British investment in the lead mining industry around the city of Linares.
+Football arrived in the northeast area of Andalucia in the late 1890s, thanks to British investment in the lead mining industry around the city of Linares.
 The game soon reached the provincial capital of Jaén, but took a further 25 years to travel the 12 miles east to Mancha Real.
-Even then, the clubs were informal affairs who were not registered with the local federation.
+Even then, the clubs were informal affairs that were not registered with the local federation.
 It wasn’t until after the Civil War, when the Falange Española formed a youth team in 1942, that regular football became established in the town.
 The club, Imperio Azul Club de Fútbol del Frente de Juventudes, moved to a permanent home on 18 July 1944, when the Campo de Deportes Marqués de Villaverde opened.
 Though greatly changed, this enclosure on the northern edge of town, set among olive groves and next to the municipal park, remains the home of football in Mancha Real.

 Evolution of the Campo de Deportes Marqués de Villaverde / La Juventud